Left Chevron

 Poisoning Amongst the Senior Population

 Moreover, once seniors are in the hospital, they are more likely than younger patients to stay there.
-While all age groups experience problems with medication noncompliance, seniors have a drug error rate about seven times higher than that of patients under age 65.
+While all age groups experience problems with medication compliance, seniors have a drug error rate about seven times higher than that of patients under age 65.
 Data indicates that one in four patients over age 65 have prescriptions from five or more physicians and one in 20 seniors have prescriptions from eight or more physicians.
 Furthermore, people over age 65 represent about 13 percent of the population but consume about one-third of all prescription drugs nationwide.
 These numbers are expected to continue rising as the baby boomers enter their senior years.

 More Safety Articles